ttkorhonen/e3pages/docs/design/3_wrappers.md

 ## Conda recipes

-If `conda` is the management system, the wrappers are referred to as *conda recipes*.

 Conda will create a contained build environment, and it will then copy the source code into this environment and build according to a `recipe` given in a `meta.yaml` file.